Q. If USC owns my film, am I allowed to show it/send it to festivals/use it on college applications?

 Q. What is the cost of classes?

-The University determines tuition and it is based on the number of units in your desired class.
-Summer 2013 tuition at USC is $1,473 (USD) per unit.
-You can multiply that by the number of units you are going to sign up for to determine your tuition fees.
+The University determines tuition based on the number of units in your desired class(es).
+Summer 2023 tuition at USC is $2,137 (USD) per unit.
+To determine your base tuition cost, multiply the collective number of units from your course(s) selection by the USC tuition value.
+The unit count for each class can be found in the course description.

 At the beginning of each online detailed class description you will find the number of units for each class as well as the dates, days and times it meets.